h2oai/tutorials/DriverlessAI/get-started-and-consume-existing-recipes/get-started-and-consume-existing-recipes.md

 ## Task 5: Recipe: Model

-In this task, we will be importing a model recipe, with the goal of seeing if this new custom model recipe will help improve our churn model.
+In this task, we will be importing a model recipe, to see if this new custom model recipe will help improve our churn model.

 ### Import a Model Recipe